GlobeletJS/tile-mixer/README.md

 ## API
 Initialization returns an object with the following methods:
-- `.request(z, x, y, callback)`: Requests a tile at the given coordinate indices, and executes a callback when complete.
+- `.request(z, x, y, callback)`: Requests a tile at the given coordinate indices, and executes the supplied callback when complete.
 Returns an integer task ID for this request
 - `.cancel(taskID)`: Cancels any active HTTP requests or processing tasks associated with the supplied integer ID
 - `.activeTasks()`: Returns the (integer) number of active tasks